 8. Do you have a support network?

-Plain and simple: you can't do this alone.
+Okay, maybe one more time: you shouldn’t do this alone.
 You need a network of family and friends who are willing and able to step up to the plate if your parent needs round the clock care or if you yourself become incapacitated.

 9. What might change in the future and how will it affect my role as caregiver?